AllenWz/AllenWz/README.md

 > "System architecture is not built in a day.
 I build my systems, and my life, one disciplined step at a time—with patience and persistence."

-### 🏗️ Backend Developer | Aspiring System Architect
+### 🏗️ System Engineer at NTT DATA Myanmar | Aspiring System Architect
-I am a Backend Specialist focused on **Java & Spring Boot**, currently evolving into a **System Architect**.
-I believe that technical mastery is a marathon, not a sprint, and I apply consistent, daily discipline to bridge the gap between code and cloud infrastructure.
+I am a Backend Specialist focused on **Java & Spring Boot**, currently working as a **System Engineer**.
+I am evolving into a **System Architect** by bridging the gap between robust code and scalable cloud infrastructure.
+I believe technical mastery is a marathon, and I apply consistent, daily discipline to every system I design.

 | Category | Technical Stack |
 | :--- | :--- |